realarnavgoel/linux-sockets/README.md

 # linux-sockets
-Recipe for setting up concurrent, connection oriented servers using STREAM Sockets in Linux
+Recipes for setting up -
+1. Concurrent, Connection Oriented Servers using STREAM Sockets in Linux
+2. Iterative, Connectionless Servers using DGRAM Sockets in Linux